Introduction to 'Creating your marketing strategy'

 Email is a quick and easy way to reach your users online.

-Harness the power of social media
+The power of social media

-4 mins
+4 minutes

 What social channels can do